Accessing the Collections

 Information for Visiting Researchers

-Please contact the Special Collections Research Center before your visit to determine the availability of the materials you wish to consult.
+Please contact Special Collections before your visit to determine the availability of the materials you wish to consult.

-Once admitted to the library, please proceed to the Special Collections Research Center on the first floor (JRL 130).
+Once admitted to the library, please proceed to the Hanna Holborn Gray Special Collections Research Center on the first floor (JRL 130).
 You will need your identification to complete your registration.
 Special Collections staff will assist you in using the collections and explain the Guidelines for the Use of Special Collections.